zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 	- Attended the group meeting of [Prof. Bin Chen](https://inspirehep.net/authors/1013901?ui-citation-summary=true).
 The speaker of this time was [Zezhou Hu](https://inspirehep.net/authors/2721583?ui-citation-summary=true).
 He talked about Carrollian superstring theory.
 I could barely understand a word of it.

-	- Read an interesting paper about autocorrelation [2304.03826](https://inspirehep.net/literature/2650195).
+	- Read an interesting paper about autocorrelation, [2304.03826](https://inspirehep.net/literature/2650195).
 The authors selected a circle in the black hole movie that approximates the location of photon ring (as defined by Eq.(1)(2)) and calculated the 1+1 dimensional autocorrelation along this line.
 They claimed that the pattern speed can be obtained through this 2D autocorrelation, as detailed in the last paragraph of Sec.
 2.2.
 Subsequently, they validated the method's accuracy using some synthetic light sources.
 Finally, they applied it to the GRMHD model library of Sgr A\*.

 - Aug 13